 - Though when the probe gave its result as being "subject's mind completely empty", it might have been on to something.

-- SpongeBob's cousin Stanley literally cause things he touch to explodes.
+- SpongeBob's cousin Stanley literally causes things he touches to explode.
 The reason why he's with SpongeBob in the first place is because SpongeBob's uncle is getting tired of him destroying his house.

 - THIS is why Captain Fanzone from Transformers Animated HATES machines!